CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ---

-NOTE: Feature FEA-1-B probably already works as it was implemented in our starter project.
+NOTE: US1-B probably already works as it was implemented in our starter project.

-## FEA-1-B: Use Javascript/jQuery to allow a user to *view* posts in the `PostIndex.js` view.
+## US1-B: Use Javascript/jQuery to allow a user to *view* posts in the `PostIndex.js` view.

-## FEA-2-B: Use Javascript/jQuery to allow a user to *create* posts in the `PostIndex.js` view.
+## US2-B: Use Javascript/jQuery to allow a user to *create* posts in the `PostIndex.js` view.

-## FEA-3-B: Use Javascript/jQuery to allow a user to *edit* posts in the `PostIndex.js` view.
+## US3-B: Use Javascript/jQuery to allow a user to *edit* posts in the `PostIndex.js` view.

-## FEA-4-B: Use Javascript/jQuery to allow a user to *delete* posts in the `PostIndex.js` view.
+## US4-B: Use Javascript/jQuery to allow a user to *delete* posts in the `PostIndex.js` view.

 ---